QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/service-accounts-for-aws.md

 ## Create an IAM role for the service account with the required policy
 As we explained before, the service account delegates permissions to the container to perform the Terraform actions.
 The permissions are defined as a policy in an IAM role that is associated to the service account.
-Perform these steps on every account that will be used by your cluster.
+Perform these steps on every target account that will be used by your cluster.

 __Prerequisites__
 *	IAM policy with the desired permissions